trilitech/tezos-developer-docs/docs/unity/connecting-accounts.md

   date: 25 November 2024
 ---

-Connecting to a user's wallet allows your project to see the tokens in it and to prompt the user to submit transactions, but it does not give your project direct control over the wallet.
+Connecting to a user's wallet allows your application to see the tokens in it and to prompt the user to submit transactions, but it does not give your application direct control over the wallet.
 Users still confirm or reject all transactions in their wallet application, so you must handle both of these use cases.

 Using a wallet application in this way saves you from having to implement payment processing and security in your application.